 1. Yuki’s friend believes that she is pushing a cart in an invisible supermarket.
 Yuki believes that she is a Scottish show-pony.

-Photo 2: Two tiny maids tolerate a photo with Blue Blocker-wearing nerds.
+Photo 2: Two tiny maids tolerate a photo with a Blue Blocker-wearing nerd.

 Photo #3: You have to be careful, because when the combination of dreadlocks and platforms results in nose breakage, people tend to point and laugh.